 This is for dresses, skirts and sometimes coats that are floor length and go to the ankle.

 This is a two piece swimsuit that's basically a bikini with high waist bottoms.
 It shows less stomach that a normal bikini would.
-Our Palermo and Newport swimsuits (sold out) are both examples of what a midkini looks like.
+Click here to see examples of what a midkini looks like.

 One piece with cutouts in the stomach area.
 See our Seychelles swimsuit for an example of this!